 Subadviser.
-Toroso Investments, LLC d/b/a Tidal Financial Group
+Toroso Investments, LLC

 Portfolio Managers.
-Michael J. Venuto and Charles A. Ragauss, CFA, of Toroso Investments, LLC d/b/a Tidal Financial Group (each a "Portfolio Manager") are primarily responsible for the day-to-day management of the Fund.
-Each of the Portfolio Managers has managed the Fund since March 2021.
+Charles A. Ragauss, CFA, and Qiao Duan, CFA, of Toroso Investments, LLC (each a "Portfolio Manager") are primarily responsible for the day-to-day management of the Fund.
+Each of the Portfolio Managers has been a portfolio manager of the Fund since its inception.